-Proposed Work: The MPO Planning Staff will proactively maintain and update the COOP, as necessary.
+Proposed Work: The MPO Planning Staff will proactively maintain and update the COOP, with a 2021 update based on the effects of the COVID-19 Pandemic.

 Products: A Continuity of Operations Plan that is updated as needed.

 Staffing: MPO planning staff